 Discover lots more repair hacks on our dedicated DIY pages.
+And head to our garden ideas page for more inspiration.

 Metal garden furniture will invariably stay looking good for longer if you are able to store it in a shed over the winter months.
 However, if you’re short of garden storage or if solid benches are just too heavy to move around, make sure the legs are not left to stand on wet grass and cover with plastic sheeting to offer some protection against the rain and snow.